research-software-reactor/code-testing-for-researchers/README.md

-# CI - barriers to entry for researchers
+# CI - barriers faced by researchers

 A research software project developed and maintained by an individual scientist or small research group may struggle to implement effective automated testing due to unsuitability of existing hosted solutions and a lack of available systems administration knowledge to set up a custom solution.